-Passive Recreation scored the highest
+Passive Recreation scored the highest, followed by:

-- Followed by:

 - Biking

 - Playgrounds

-- Aquatic activities
+- Aquatics Activities

 - Hiking

 - Concerts

 - Walking/jogging

 This information would suggest that Simsbury should focus on these 50 - 64-year-old age group followed by the 10 - 19-year-old age group when developing programs.
 Special events such as concerts and cultural events along with aquatics programming should be a focus for Simsbury in the future.